MargretEdeh/my-exam-project/README.md

 ## The privacy Page is for testing Error Boundary
 ## Account is where you can Log Out

-# Here is the link to the project https://helpful-madeleine-200651.netlify.app
+# Here is the link to the project: https://my-exam-project-ruby.vercel.app/